kwakuemma37/Azure-lessons/README.md

             - any-to-any(IP VPN),or
             - Virtual crosss-connection through a connectivity provider at a colocation facility
 #### Features and benefits of ExpressRoute
-      - Connectivity to MS cloud services acrosss all regions in the geopolitical REgion.
+      - Connectivity to MS cloud services acrosss all regions in the geopolitical Region.
       - ExpressRoute Global reach lets you have global connectivity to MS services accross all regions
       - Dynamic routing between your network and Microsoft via border Gateway protocol (BGP)
       - Built-in redaundancy at every peering location for higher reliability